-- 1. Increase the number of Grounds tree crews from one tree crew with two Tree Surgeons (i.e., Arborists), to two tree crews with one Tree Surgeon and one Tree Assistant, each. - 2.
-Hire a part-time student to assist the Landscape Architect's responsibilities. - 3.
-Initiate a service-learning project related to more regular updates to the Lightning protection system. - 4.
-Assist the University with insight for the newly published University of Illinois Landscape Masterplan
+- 1. Increase the number of Grounds tree crews from one tree crew with two Tree Surgeons (i.e., Arborists), to two tree crews with one Tree Surgeon and one Tree Assistant, each. - 1.
+Hire a full-time Landscape Architect to assist the University Landscape Architect. - 2.
+Identify a funding source to restore existing lightning protection systems for trees on campus. - 3.
+Assist the University with implementation of the 2022 University of Illinois Campus Landscape Masterplan.